 Pushkar is famous both for the Pushkar Sarovar and the Brahma Temple.
 It is also well known for the Pushkar fare but I never got an opportunity to attend it till date.
 This was my third visit to Pushkar.
 It is a really special place for me because Chhavi and I have visited it together earlier.
 This time I was the guest of Pratap Palace in Ajmer.
 Pushkar and Ajmer close to each other.
 Once again no cameras are allowed within the Brahma Temple but cell phones are allowed.
 So all the pictures clicked in this post are from the Lumia 1020.
 This post is an attempt to show you Pushkar in pictures.

-The Lake and the Temple
+enter The Lake and the Temple

 The custom says that you need to visit the lake first and then go to the temple.
 The idea is to wash your hands and feet in the lake, or better still take a dip and then go to the temple.
 In the evenings it is very pleasant to walk around the lake.
 The sunset from the lake is spectacular too.